 Treatment as prevention (TasP) refers to the use of HIV medication to reduce the risk of HIV transmission at a community level.
 If everyone living with HIV was diagnosed, started treatment immediately and was able to maintain an undetectable viral load, there would be very little sexual transmission of HIV.
 In this way treatment would become a form of prevention.

 Most people see a significant drop in viral load within 3 to 6 months of being on treatment.
-If someone is able to obtain and maintain an undetectable viral load the chances of passing on HIV are radically reduced.
+If someone is able to obtain and maintain an undetectable viral load the chances of passing on HIV are reduced to a

 It will be possible for most people diagnosed with HIV to reach an undetectable viral load within 3 to 6 months of starting treatment.
 However, if someone starts treatment very late and therefore has a low CD4 count, or they don’t take their pills as prescribed, then it will make reaching undetectable more difficult.
 It is important not to assume that everyone who is living with HIV will be able to reach or sustain an undetectable viral load.

-Based on the findings of a new and critical piece of research into HIV transmission – the PARTNER study – we can now confidently say that if someone is able to obtain and maintain an undetectable viral load then the risk of passing on HIV through unprotected sex is negligible - which is defined as "so small or unimportant as to be not worth considering; insignificant".
+Based on the findings of new research into HIV transmission – including the PARTNER and Opposites Attract studies – we can now confidently say that if someone is able to obtain and maintain an undetectable viral load then the risk of passing on HIV through unprotected sex is negligible.
+Negligible is defined as "so small or unimportant as to be not worth considering; insignificant".

 When used consistently and correctly condoms provide the most effective barrier against HIV and many other STIs.
 Relying on an undetectable viral load to reduce the risk of HIV requires frequent viral load testing and open communication about any changes in viral load and a lot of trust.
 Until there is transparent communication about viral load testing established with this partner, it’s important to keep the rubbers on.